Eastern European transistor radios

 Poland's first transistor radio was ZRK's retro-stylish 2-band MW/LW coat pocket Eltra MOT-59, employing five Common European Type transistors, the earliest MOT-59 examples using transistors made by Telefunken and later examples using Philips transistors.
 Poland's 1961 Eltra Koliber MOT-601 also most likely made use of transistors from a Western European manufacturer, probably Philips.
 Poland's own TEWA semiconductor manufacturing plant didn't begin producing transistors until 1960, and then only AF transistors for the first year or two — it's likely that the 1963 Eltra Koliber 2 was the first Polish transistor radio to routinely employ Polish-made transistors.

 During these early transistor radio years, Tesla appears to have been the only radio manufacturer in Czechoslovakia, VEB Stern appears to have been the only radio manufacturer in the DDR, and EMV appears to have been the only radio manufacturer in Hungary.
 In Poland, several different manufacturers were in operation at the time (Eltra, Diora, Omig), and it’s unclear to me how soon they were grouped together under the Unitra label, whether in the early 1960s or the late 1970s.
-But it is clear that each of these East Bloc countries originally had numerous private radio manufacturers prior to Soviet hegemony and not long afterward those separate companies were consolidated under a single manufacturer name in each of the East Bloc countries.
+But it is clear that each of these Eastern European countries originally had numerous private radio manufacturers and not long after Soviet hegemony those separate companies were consolidated under a single manufacturer name in each Eastern European country.

 What I like most about these Iron Curtain radios, whether "Modern" or "retro" in design, is that many of these East European sets equal or surpass their West European counterparts in cabinet design.
 Poland's first transistor radio, the 1959 Eltra MOT-59 is classic 1950s "retro"-looking design, while at the same time the DDR's first all-transistor radio, the 1959 Sternchen displayed a modern design backed up by a large number of cabinet colors, several of them translucent.